Nordgedanken/intellij-autohotkey/README.md

 <!-- ROADMAP -->
 ## Roadmap
 See the [open issues](https://github.com/Nordgedanken/intellij-autohotkey/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**, but please read [CONTRIBUTING.md](CONTRIBUTING.md) before starting any work.

-Before raising a PR, please raise an issue/feature-request (or comment on an existing issue) saying you'd like to work on issue X. Once you've gotten approval from a project collaborator, just follow the steps below to complete your contribution:

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 <!-- LICENSE -->
 ## License
 Distributed under the GPL-3.0 License.
 See `LICENSE` for more information.

 <!-- CONTACT -->
 ## Contact
 MTRNord - [@mtrnord](https://github.com/mtrnord) - https://matrix.to/#/@mtrnord:nordgedanken.dev

 Project Link: [https://github.com/Nordgedanken/intellij-autohotkey](https://github.com/Nordgedanken/intellij-autohotkey)